Farms & Houses

 Four of Henry and Marianne’s sons married and farmed in Pakaraka or in areas adjacent.
 In recognition of the likelihood that only a few of his family would be able to have a career in the Church, Henry began purchasing land in 1833 for their ultimate support.
 It is evident that he was looking to a future where there was some sharing of daily and spiritual life, and which would provide income and resources for families for whom farming was virtually the only occupation at the time.

-To begin with, six unmarried sons worked on the farm at Pakaraka, inhabiting basic accommodation they built some time in the late 1830s.
+Initially, six unmarried sons worked on the farm at Pakaraka, inhabiting basic accommodation they built some time in the late 1830s.
 This structure was still standing at the time Henry and Marianne were compelled to move to Pakaraka in 1850, and served to provide storage space and accommodate family and visitor overflow – such as when the first Holy Trinity Church was opened.
+This building may have been moved to nearby Pouerua where it was used for storage and still stands today.
 A drawing by Henry Williams made in 1854 shows the Retreat at left, the spire of the Holy Trinity Church in the background, and the house of Henry Jnr. and Jane Williams at right.
 To the right of this and towards the rear is a structure with a chimney and shingle roof, partly obscured by vegetation.
 This is almost certainly the original basic accommodation.
 Its fate is not known but it is likely to have remained standing into the 1860s, its function much as before.
 Prior to this, in 1848, Henry Jnr. and Jane built their house in front, very much in the Georgian style his parents would follow.
 It was here that his parents stayed while the Retreat was being built.
 Both houses were still standing into the 1860s, by which time Henry and Jane had moved into their new home at Pouerua leaving their first one empty.
 It seems likely that John and Sarah Williams and their growing family then moved in.

 As their family continued to grow, John and Sarah Williams used Henry and Jane’s first house as the basis for a major extension: a two-storied Victorian structure, connected to the original house at the rear which provided a kitchen and servants quarters - exactly when it was added is not clear, although the early 1870s seems likely.
 Called ‘The Homestead’ it survived for many years until destroyed by fire early in the 20th century, with only the foundations remaining.
 The Williams inhabitants had long since moved on and the house had been operating as a care facility and Pakaraka’s first school.
 A modern house now occupies the site.
 Remarkably, three other wooden houses built by the sons survive today and are described below.